 What is the best aperture for landscape photography?
-This is a question I often receive via the CaptureLandscapes newsletter or from aspiring photographers in the field.
+I often receive this question via the CaptureLandscapes newsletter or from aspiring photographers in the field.

-This is a more loaded question than you may think.
-The answer isn’t as definite as expected.
+This is a more loaded question than you may think, and the answer isn’t as definite as expected.

 You see, there isn’t one specific aperture that’s optimal for each and every situation.
 The distance to foreground and background is just one of the factors that play an important role in your decision.
 Subject and creative vision are two more.

-Step one is to find your lens’ sweet spot.
-It’s at that setting you’ll find the greatest front-to-back sharpness with your setup.
-Let’s take a closer look at what this is before we move over to the situations you want to use it.
+Step one is to find your lens’ sweet spot, the aperture in which you achieve maximum sharpness.
+Let’s take a closer look at this before moving over to the situations you want to use it.

 What is the Lens’ Sweet Spot?

-If you’re just learning about aperture it might sound confusing that the sharpest aperture depends on the lens you’re using.
-The best aperture for my system might not be the same as for yours.
+If you’re just learning about aperture, it might sound confusing that the sharpest aperture depends on the lens you’re using.
+The best aperture for my equipment might not be the same as for yours.

-The sweet spot of a lens is the aperture that gives the best overall sharpness.
-This spot is located two to three f/stops from the widest aperture.
+The sweet spot of a lens is the aperture that produces the maximum sharpness.
+It is located two to three full stops from the widest aperture.

 Since the majority of professional lenses have the widest aperture of either f/2.8 or f/4, you’ll often hear that the best aperture is either f/8 or f/11.